naparuba/tanuki-www/content/pages/docs/agent/options.md

 * `-bootstrap-expect` - This flag provides the number of expected servers in the datacenter.
   Either this value should not be provided, or the value must agree with other servers in the cluster.
-When provided, Consul waits until the specified number of servers are available, and then bootstraps the cluster.
+When provided, XXX waits until the specified number of servers are available, and then bootstraps the cluster.
 This allows an initial leader to be elected automatically.
 This cannot be used in conjunction with the `-bootstrap` flag.

 * `-bind` - The address that should be bound to for internal cluster communications.
   This is an IP address that should be reachable by all other nodes in the cluster.
-  By default this is "0.0.0.0", meaning Consul will use the first available private IP address.
-Consul uses both TCP and UDP and use the same port for both, so if you have any firewalls be sure to allow both protocols.
+  By default this is "0.0.0.0", meaning XXX will use the first available private IP address.
+XXX uses both TCP and UDP and use the same port for both, so if you have any firewalls be sure to allow both protocols.

-* `-client` - The address that Consul will bind to client interfaces.
+* `-client` - The address that XXX will bind to client interfaces.
 This includes the HTTP, DNS, and RPC servers.
 By default this is "127.0.0.1" allowing only loopback connections.
-The RPC address is used by other Consul commands, such as `consul members`, in order to query a running Consul agent.
+The RPC address is used by other XXX commands, such as `XXX members`, in order to query a running XXX agent.

 * `-config-file` - A configuration file to load.
 For more information on the format of this file, read the "Configuration Files" section below.